 As noted in Section 13.2, CPUID.(EAX=0DH,ECX=3):EBX enumerates the offset (in bytes, from the base of the XSAVE area) of the section of the extended region of the XSAVE area used for BNDREG state (when the standard format of the extended region is used).
-CPUID.(EAX=0DH,ECX=5):EAX enumerates the size (in bytes) required for BNDREG state.
+CPUID.(EAX=0DH,ECX=3):EAX enumerates the size (in bytes) required for BNDREG state.
+The BNDREG section is used for the 4 128-bit bound registers BND0-BND3, with bytes 16/+15:16/ being used for BNDi.